 Advertising ID Retrieval

-Review the Mobile App Implementation Guide for an overview of how to use Google Analytics to measure user interactions and answer questions about app usage.
+Review the Mobile App Implementation Guide for an overview on how to use Google Analytics to measure user interactions and answer questions about the app usage.

 The following developer guides provide additional details on how to implement Google Analytics features in your app: